Small Business Income Taxes

 Paying Estimated Taxes

-You must pay estimated taxes if you don’t pay enough taxes during the year.
-Since many small business owners don’t earn a salary, the must pay estimated taxes because no taxes are withheld from the income from self-employment.
+The US is a pay as you go tax system, meaning you must pay taxes regularly throughout the year.
+Since many small business owners don’t earn a salary, they must pay estimated taxes because no taxes are withheld from the income from self-employment.

 Qualified Joint Ventures